Yvonne De Carlo: Marriage

 Bob Morgan was seriously injured and almost died while performing a stunt in the film How the West Was Won (1962).
 Toward the end of the film, a gunfight occurs on a moving train between the marshal and a gang of train robbers.
 Doubling for George Peppard, Morgan was told to hold on to a log and sway between two flatcars, one of them carrying several tons of timber.
 The chains holding the logs together snapped, and Morgan was crushed by the falling logs.
 He was so badly hurt, he needed five years to recover to the point where he was able to move by himself and walk unaided.
 Because his contract with MGM assumed no responsibility for the accident, De Carlo and Morgan filed a $1.4 million lawsuit against the studio, claiming her husband was permanently disabled.

 After the accident, De Carlo worked arduously to support her family and was often away from home, touring with stage productions or performing in nightclubs.
-Morgan's constant arguing strained their marriage and De Carlo even considered divorcing her husband in 1968.
+Morgan's continual arguing strained their marriage and De Carlo even considered divorcing her husband in 1968.
 When she returned home after a New Zealand tour of No, No, Nanette, she filed for divorce on the grounds of irreconcilable differences.
 They were divorced in July 1973.